sebastiandotdev/query/.github/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to Rusty Fetcher!
+Thanks for your interest in contributing to Query CLI!
 Please take a moment to review this document **before submitting a pull request**.

 ## Pull requests